 Physical Plant Number of buildings: Auditors should count all buildings that are part of the formally allowed to enter them or not.
-In situations whe been erected (e.g., tents) the auditor should use their dito include the structure in the overall count of buildings temporary structure is regularly or routinely used to hot temporary structure is used to house or support operat short period of time (e.g., an emergency situation), it should of buildings.
-1 Number of resident housing units: Enter 0 if the facility does not have discrete housing units.
-DOJ PREA Working Group FAQ on the definition of a housing unit: How is a "housing unit" defined for the purposes of the PREA Standards?
-The question has been raised in particular as it relates to facilities that have adjacent or interconnected units.
-The most common concept of a housing unit is architectural.
-The generally agreed-upon definition is a space that is enclosed by physical barriers accessed through one or more doors of various types, including commercial-grade swing doors, steel sliding doors, interlocking sally port doors, etc. In addition to the primary entrance and exit, additional doors are often included to meet life safety codes.
-The unit contains sleeping space, sanitary facilities (including toilets, lavatories, and showers), and a dayroom or leisure space in differing configurations.
-Many facilities are designed with modules or pods clustered around a control room.
-This multiple-pod design provides the facility with certain staff efficiencies and economies of scale.
-At the same time, the design affords the flexibility to separately house residents of differing security levels, or who are grouped by some other operational or service scheme.
-Generally, the control room is enclosed by security glass, and in some cases, this allows residents to see into neighboring pods.
-However, observation from one unit to another is usually limited by angled site lines.
-In some cases, the facility has prevented this entirely by installing one-way glass.
-Both the architectural design and functional use of these multiple pods indicate that they are managed as distinct housing units.
-Number of single resident cells, rooms, or other enclos ures: 0 Number of multiple occupancy cells, rooms, or other enclosures: Number of open bay/dorm housing units: Does the facility have a video monitoring system, electronic surveillance system, or other monitoring technology (e.g. cameras, etc.)? □ No Has the facility installed or updated a video monitoring system, electronic surveillance system, or other monitoring technology in the past 12 months? ⊠ No Medical and Mental Health Medical and Mental Health Services and Forensic Medical Exams Are medical services provided on-site? ⊠ Yes □ No Are mental health services provided on-site? ☐ Yes ⊠ No
+In situations whe been erected (e.g., tents) the auditor should use their dito include the structure in the overall count of buildings temporary structure is regularly or routinely used to ho temporary structure is used to house or support operat short period of time (e.g., an emergency situation), it should buildings.
+1 Number of resident housing units: Enter 0 if the facility does not have discrete housing un FAQ on the definition of a housing unit: How is a "hous purposes of the PREA Standards?
+The question has be relates to facilities that have adjacent or interconnected concept of a housing unit is architectural.
+The generally space that is enclosed by physical barriers accessed the various types, including commercial-grade swing doors interlocking sally port doors, etc. In addition to the primadditional doors are often included to meet life safety of sleeping space, sanitary facilities (including toilets, lave dayroom or leisure space in differing configurations.
+Moreous or pods clustered around a control room.
+This the facility with certain staff efficiencies and economies design affords the flexibility to separately house reside or who are grouped by some other operational or service control room is enclosed by security glass, and in some to see into neighboring pods.
+However, observation frousually limited by angled site lines.
+In some cases, the entirely by installing one-way glass.
+Both the architecture of these multiple pods indicate that they are managed as 2 Number of single resident cells, rooms, or other enclos ures: 0 Number of multiple occupancy cells, rooms, or other er nclosures: 11 Number of open bay/dorm housing units: 0 Does the facility have a video monitoring system, electrother monitoring technology (e.g. cameras, etc.)? ronic surveillance system, or ⊠ Yes □ No Has the facility installed or updated a video monitoring system, or other monitoring technology in the past 12 m ☐ Yes ⊠ No Medical and Mental Health Services and Forensic Me dical Exan ns Are medical services provided on-site? ⊠ Yes □ No Are mental health services provided on-site?